 Fact: Hiring an appraiser can fulfill a variety of wants depending on the designations and certifications of the appraiser involved; appraisers can provide a variety of different services, including benefit/cost analysis, tax assessment, legal dispute resolution, and even estate planning.

 Myth: A property inspection serves the same purpose as an appraisal.

-Fact: An appraisal report does not fulfill the same purpose as an inspection.
-The job of the appraiser is to come to an opinion of value in the appraisal process and through creating the report.
-The point of a home inspector is to assess the condition of the house and its main components, then create a report on these findings.
+Fact: An appraisal report does not serve the same purpose as an inspection.
+The purpose of the appraiser is to conclude an opinion of value in the appraisal process and through writing the report.
+A home inspector determines the condition of the property and its major components and reports their findings.